-Matthew Graham听is the author of three books of poetry,听World Without End,听New World Architecture, and听1946, and is the recipient of a number of awards and fellowships from The Academy of American Poets, the Indiana Arts Commission, and the Vermont Studio Center.
-He teaches creative writing at the 缅北强奸.
+Matthew Graham is the author of four books of poetry, The Indiana Series, World Without End, New World Architecture, and 1946 and the recipient of a number of awards and fellowships from The Academy of American Poets, the Indiana Arts Commission, and the Vermont Studio Center.
+He is professor emeritus of English at the 缅北强奸.

 Tom Wilhelmus听is professor emeritus of English at the 缅北强奸.
 His reviews of contemporary fiction appear frequently in听The Hudson Review.